 Ed Brown grew up in Luptin City, a neighborhood on the north bank of the Tennessee River in Chattanooga.
 Ed’s parents were both raised in Sequatchie County.
 In 1942, his father followed steel mill work to Pennsylvania and took his family with him.
 In the late 1940s, they moved again, this time to Michigan.
 It was in Detroit in the late forties and early fifties that Ed was exposed to country and bluegrass music through radio shows.
 He attended his first Flatt and Scruggs concert in 1955.
 While his father was working at the Hudson Motor Car Company, he was surrounded by a burgeoning bluegrass scene.
 Ed’s father played with twins Wade and Wiley Birchfield and Arthur Smith.
 This rich musical backdrop made Ed the player he is today, combining both the traditional tunes of the Sequatchie Valley with bluegrass stylings of the mid-century Detroit music scene.
 Ed moved back to Tennessee in the 1960s and built the studio next to his house in 1980.

 Ed is a meticulous record keeper.
 In addition to the troves of cassettes, records, and burned CDs, Ed keeps a journal of every performance.
 He has a spreadsheet where he charts each visit with apprentice, Rebekah Tate, and each tune they work on.“We’re doing two of my dad’s songs,” Ed explained.
 “One of them is called–Bob Douglas played this one all the time with him.
 It’s called the ‘Meridian Waltz,’ named after Meridian, Mississippi.
 I don’t know why he didn’t call it the Dunlap Waltz.
 Try a little bit of that!”
-Ed taught Rebekah the tunes by putting in a CD, and then he and Rebekah would play along.
-Ed wove stories in with his fiddle instruction, interpolating his requests for her to “try a little bit of that tune” with recollections of players like Louis and Ed Hartman and Curly Fox.
+Ed taught the tunes by putting in a CD, and then he and Rebekah would play along.
+Ed wove stories through his fiddle instruction, interpolating his requests for her to “try a little bit of that tune” with recollections of players like Louis and Ed Hartman and Curly Fox.
 Ed’s memories and knowledge of the people and the music they played form a colorful tapestry of regional musical heritage.

 Rebekah’s family is also deeply embedded in their community.
 They own the Dunlap Restaurant, renowned for its home cooked-style meals.
 Rebekah and Ed’s background are similar in many ways.
 Both food and music are regionally specific and community-based.
 Through these rich traditions, they celebrate and preserve Tennessee’s cultural heritage.